PacketFence Clustering Guide

 /usr/local/pf/bin/pfcmd service pf start

-Once you are feeling confident to try your failover to node C again, you can do the exact opposite of the commands above to try your upgrade again.
+Once confident to try the failover to node C again, do the exact opposite of the commands above to try the upgrade again.

 If all goes well

-If you are happy about the state of your upgrade on node C, you can move on to upgrading the other nodes.
+If the state of the upgrade on node C is satisfactory, move on to upgrading the other nodes.

 On node A